vnen/godot-tiled-importer/README.md

 preset and import your images without flags.

 Note that you can set a different default preset on Godot.

+**In the Project Settings, there's a `Tiled Importer` section with settings related to this plugin.** Currently it's only used so you can disable the JSON format if needed.

 ### Custom Properties